MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-copy-app-module.md

 1. Close the settings dialog and **Save and Publish** your app module.

-You can now find the custom app module in the app picker screen after signing in to the Field Service Mobile application.
+You can now find the custom app module in the app picker screen after signing in to the Field Service mobile app.

 > [!NOTE]
 > If you don't see the app module: